Frequently Asked Questions

 Our courses will work best if you use the Chrome browser.

-Why won’t my file open in Moodle?
+Why won’t my course open in Moodle?

 You will need to have pop-ups enabled in your browser for our files to work.
 There are two ways you can do this: